Echium wildpretii: Habitat

 The plant grows in the subalpine zone of the ravines of Mount Teide, a volcano on Tenerife in the Canary Islands, Spain.
 It requires a lot of sun and is found in arid and dry conditions, but it tolerates frost down to -5 C. As a sub-alpine endemic plant with a narrow climatic niche and small distribution, the species is likely to be negatively impacted by climate change.

+Inbreeding depression

+Under conditions where water availability was normal there was no indication of inbreeding depression measured as seedling survival.
+However, when the seedlings were subject to drought stress conditions, inbreeding depression was high (survival about 50.2%).

 Uses

 This plant can be found as a garden ornamental but is intolerant of low temperatures, thus some winter protection is required in frost-prone areas.
 It has gained the Royal Horticultural Society's Award of Garden Merit.
 As with most buglosses, it is favoured by bee-keepers for its high nectar content.